HanWenfang/syncless/README.txt

     How do I make my program run until there are no tasklets?
 Currently my the process exists as soon as the main tasklet returns.

 A1.
+It's impossible to do that since Syncless has migrated from libevent to
+    libev.
+The rest of the answer documents the old, now obsolete behavior.

+    OBSOLETE.
 Call `stackless.schedule_remove()' at the end of your main tasklet code.

+    OBSOLETE.
 This would make your program run while there are tasklets on the runnables list, or some tasklets are blocked on Syncless I/O.

     Unfortunately this doesn't work (your program will run forever) if it has done any DNS lookups (like with coio.gethostbyname), because evdns